oliviermbida/circleci-cicd-pipeline/README.md

 # circleci-cicd-pipeline
-Circleci Pipeline to deploy a web application
+Circleci Pipeline to deploy a web application an implementation of :

+- Utilizing Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.

+- Utilizing a configuration management tool to accomplish deployment to cloud-based servers.

+- Surface critical server errors for diagnosis using centralized structured logging.

 ![Solution Architecture](/docs/screenshots/circleci_cicd_pipeline.png)